-What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
-We also encourage you to review the enclosed Steps You Can Take to Protect Your Personal Information and to enroll in the complimentary credit monitoring and identity protection services we are offering.
+What You Can Do?
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your credit reports for any unauthorized or suspicious activity.
+If you see activity that you did not authorize, contact the credit bureau reporting the activity immediately.
+We further encourage you to enroll in the complimentary credit monitoring and identity protection services being provided through Equifax.